 - A 287 kilovolt line connecting the new substation to the existing Minette Substation; and,

-- a 287 kilovolt line from the new substation to Rio Tinto Alcan and its Kemano generating facility.
+- A 287 kilovolt line from the new substation to Rio Tinto Alcan.

 For more information, please see the Project Map [PDF, 553 KB].

 One option we are studying is reviving the previously cancelled Terrace to Kitimat Transmission Project (TKTP), which involves building a new 287 kilovolt line on the west side of the Kitimat Valley.
 The TKTP was cancelled as we were able to refurbish the existing line on the east side of the Kitimat Valley.
-This existing line will remain and an additional line will be required
+These existing line will remain and an additional line will be required.